andyrobinson/ard-nav/README.md

 * For calculations other than latitude/longitude to the nearest whole degree is sufficient
 * All linear measurements are in metres
 * All time measurements are in milliseconds
+* Speed is metres/sec (although this could be millimetres/millisecond!)

 ## Current libraries